soc/soc.me/_languages/stop-using-angle-brackets-for-generics.md

 _C#_ and _Kotlin_ tried to retain a more consistent syntax by introducing unlimited look-ahead:
 Their parser just keeps reading input after the `<` until it can make a decision.[^csharp]

-For decades, _C++_ required adding spaces to nested closing generics to allow the compiler to distinguish between the right-shift operator `>>` and the end of a nested generic type definition.[^cpp]
+_C++_ suffers from a plethora of `<>`-related issues.[^cpp1] The only issue addressed by the C++ committee after decades was the requirement to add spaces to nested closing generics to allow the compiler to distinguish between the right-shift operator `>>` and the end of a nested generic type definition.[^cpp2] All other issues appear to be unfixable.

 _Rust_ is forced to use the hideous "turbofish" operator `::<>` to distinguish between the left side of a comparison and the start of a generic type, introducing syntactic inconsistency between generics in